rust-console/gba/book/src/ch03/gba_prng.md

 based generators, instead it has a fixed jump function that advances a seed as if you'd done 2^64 normal generator advancements.

+Note that `Xoshiro256**` is known to fail statistical tests, so the 128 version is unlikely to pass them, though I admit that I didn't check myself.

 ```rust
 pub fn xoshiro128_starstar(seed: &mut [u32; 4]) -> u32 {
   let output = seed[0].wrapping_mul(5).rotate_left(7).wrapping_mul(9);